 Oh, sorry, I mean The Pearl.
 Here’s where the rich people live.
 But isn’t everyone rich?

 No, The Pearl is for the really rich.
 Two images sum it up.
 One from a boutique enclave:

 The other from the small bay right behind it:

 Doha is known for its modern architecture.
 Here’s a trio of buildings:

 The pair known as the Zig Zag buildings:

-I wonder, given that ‘zig zag’ is already taken, what these buildings are called:
+Given that ‘zig zag’ is already taken, I suggest these buildings be called The Jengas: